belgianbeer/tzdiff/README.md

     $ sudo port install tzdiff

-If you are Homebrew user, tzdiff is supported by personal tap.
+If you are Homebrew user, you can install by personal tap.

     $ brew tap belgianbeer/minmin
     $ brew install tzdiff